Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/LISTPARM.md

 ---

-    title: Listing parameters - LISTPARM
+    title: "Listing parameters - LISTPARM "
-    linkTitle: LISTPARM - List parameters
+    linkTitle: "LISTPARM - List parameters"
-    weight: 480
+    weight: 470

----
-This page describes the LISTPARM command.
+---This page describes the LISTPARM command.
 You can use this command to query Transfer CFT parameters.

 ****Command syntax: [LISTPARM](../../../command_summary#LISTPARM)****